-- Given the size of the Company, no internal audit function exists at this time. - Although, according to provision 7.7 of the 2009 Code, Non-Executive Directors should not be entitled to performance-related remuneration such as bonuses, stock related long-term incentive schemes, fringe benefits or pension benefits.
+- · Given the size of the Company, no internal audit function exists at this time. - According to provision 7.7 of the 2009 Code, Non-Executive Directors should not be entitled to performancerelated remuneration such as bonuses, stock related long-term incentive schemes, fringe benefits or pension benefits.
 The Board of Directors is however of opinion that this provision of the 2009 Code is not appropriate and adapted to take into account the realities of companies in the life sciences industry that are in a development and growth phase, such as MDxHealth.
 Notably, the ability to remunerate independent and other Non-Executive Directors with warrants allows to limit the portion of remuneration in cash that MDxHealth would otherwise need to pay to attract or retain renowned experts with the most relevant skills, knowledge and expertise.
-All Non-Executive Independent Directors nominated before the May 2015 annual general shareholders' meeting have been awarded warrants.
+All Non-Executive Independent Directors nominated before the May 2017 annual general shareholders' meeting have been awarded warrants to subscribe for shares of the Company.

-The performance and functioning of the Board of Directors, its committees, and the Executive Management team are summarized in the next section.
+The performance and functioning of the Board of Directors, its committees, and the Executive Management team are summarized below.